Orlando di Lasso: German lieder

-A third type of secular composition by Lassus was the German lied.
+A third type of secular composition by Lasso was the German Lied.
 Most of these he evidently intended for a different audience, since they are considerably different in tone and style from either the chansons or madrigals; in addition, he wrote them later in life, with none appearing until 1567, when he was already well-established at Munich.
 Many are on religious subjects, although light and comic verse is represented as well.
 He also wrote drinking songs in German, and contrasting with his parallel work in the genre of the chanson, he also wrote songs on the unfortunate aspects of overindulgence.

 Dutch songs

-In the preface to his collection of German songs, Lassus states that he had composed Dutch songs.
+In the preface to his collection of German songs, Lasso states that he had composed Dutch songs.
 However, no Dutch song has been preserved.

-Cultural references

-In the Arthur Conan Doyle short story "The Adventure of the Bruce-Partington Plans," Sherlock Holmes is working on a monograph about the polyphonic motets of Lassus.